ghanashyambudhathoki01/ghanashyambudhathoki01/README.md

 ![Learning](https://img.shields.io/badge/Still%20Learning-FFA500?style=for-the-badge)

-🎓 Python Beginner | 💻 Aspiring Backend Developer | 📚 Sharing My Learning Journey
+🎓 Python Beginner | 💻 Aspiring Software Developer | 📚 Sharing My Learning Journey
-📍 Kathmandu, Nepal | 🧠 Always learning and building small projects
+📍 Dolakha, Nepal | 🧠 Always learning and building small projects

 ---

 ## 🚧 What I'm Working On
-- 📘 Exploring Python through mini terminal projects
+- 📘 Exploring Python through  projects
-- 🎯 Building confidence by creating beginner-friendly apps
+- 🎯 Building confidence by creating beginner-friendly apps and software
 - 🧰 Documenting everything I learn in public

 ---

 ## 🧠 What I'm Learning
 - Writing clean Python code and understanding logic flow
-- Practicing with loops, functions, conditionals, and error handling
+- Practicing with loops, functions, conditionals, and error handling and python library like Tkinter
 - Working with lists, tuples, dictionaries, and file handling
 - Using Git and GitHub to manage and publish code
 - Creating beginner terminal apps to apply what I learn